RealityServer Configuration

 This example defines a Webhook Log Handler which uses the popular IFTTT service to take an action by sending a HTTP POST request containing JSON data.
 It also sets a custom header and applies filters to the tags and severity level.
 It shows how to use template replacement strings in the webhook_url, header and body_template directives.

 Multiple webhook endpoints are supported and are configured independently.
+However to use multiple endpoints you must enclose the configurations in a <user log_webhooks></user> (plural) directive so that the contents of the configurations are not merged together (as occurs when specified in the global context).
 An endpoint will not be used if its configuration fails.
 This could be due to missing or invalid configuration directives.
 Header list and strings are passed in directly to the HTTP request (after template substitution).
 This means that invalid headers and URLs will not be detected until a log message is forwarded and a request is made.

 Booleans are assumed to be off and integers are set to 0 if they cannot be parsed, regardless of their default value.
 If a HTTP request fails, a runtime error will be logged under category LOGWEB which will always be ignored by the log handler internally.
 If the request results in a HTTP code in the 4xx or 5xx range a LOGWEB error will also be logged.
 The sections below provide a complete list of all available configuration options.